 - Click Edit Website Footer.

 Step 2 - Add your content

 Add text or HTML to the WYSIWYG.
-You can also click Generate Creative Commons License or Generate Standard Copyright to add standard language.
+You can also click Generate Creative Commons License or Generate Standard Copyright to add a creative commons icon or standard language.

 When you're done, click Save & Close.

 The WYSIWYG editor only accepts plain text and HTML.

 For example, to add links to your footer, you'd add HTML like this: